cannatag/ldap3/docs/manual/source/tutorial.rst

 - is not an open source neither a closed source product

 It's important to know what LDAP is not because people tend to call "LDAP" a peculiar part of what they use of the *Lightweight Directory Access Protocol*.
-LDAP is a *protocol*, like many of the other 'trailing-P' words in the Internet ecosystem (HTTP, FTP, IP, TCP...).
-It is a set of rules you have to use to communicate with an external server/database/service/procedure/repository/product (all the things in the above list).
+LDAP is a *protocol* and as other 'trailing-P' words in the Internet ecosystem (HTTP, FTP, TCP, IP, ...) it is a set of rules you must use to communicate with an external server/database/service/procedure/repository/product (all the things in the above list).
 Data managed via LDAP are key/value(s) pairs grouped in a hierarchical structure.
-The value referred by the key cacould be *multi-valued+ (can contains more than one attribute).
-This hierarchical structure is called the DIT (Directory Information Tree) but LDAP doesn't specify how the data is actually stored on the server neither how the user is authorized to read and modify them.
+This hierarchical structure is called the DIT (Directory Information Tree).
+LDAP doesn't specify how the data is actually stored on the server neither how the user is authorized to read and modify them.
 There are only a few data types that every LDAP server must recognize (the standard *schema* we'll meet later).

 That's all, all the (sometime too complex) LDAP machinery you will interact with has this only purpose.

-Being a standard protocol, LDAP is not related to any specific product and it's described in a set of RFC (Request for comments, the official rules of the Internet ecosystem).
+Being a protocol, LDAP is not related to any specific product and it is described in a set of RFC (Request for comments, the official rules of the Internet ecosystem).
 Its latest version is 3 and is documented in the RFC4510 and subsequents RFCs released in June 2006.